 Reflecting the Center's mission to use cutting edge research in basic and clinical sciences to advance the care of individuals living with BRCA1 and BRCA2 mutations, grants are focused on innovative cancer research projects.
 Investigators who have already received peer-reviewed funding for their proposed projects will not be eligible for this award.

-The Basser Research Center for BRCA at Penn Medicine's Abramson Cancer Center announces the Basser External Research Grant Program, which focuses on projects that have the potential to advance the care of individuals living with BRCA1 and BRCA2 mutations.
-Research grant applications in basic science, early detection, translational or clinical research and relevant to the study of BRCA1/2 will be considered.
+The Basser Center for BRCA at Penn Medicine's Abramson Cancer Center announces the 2015 Basser External Research Grant Program, which focuses on projects that have the potential to advance the care of individuals living with BRCA1 and BRCA2 mutations.
+Research grant applications in basic science, prevention, early detection, or targeted therapeutics and relevant to the study of BRCA1/2 will be considered.
 Basser Innovation Awards include three $100,000 one-year high-risk idea projects.
 Grants that demonstrate a potential for translation into clinical practice will be prioritized for funding.